EBM: Since 1992

-Volumes have been written about evidence-based medicine (EBM) and the EBM process.The term first appeared in the literature in 1992, and although the EBM model has evolved over the years (1), one tenant remains unchanged: decisions about the care of patients should be based on the best available research data.
+Although Evidence Based Medicine (also known as Evidence Based Practice) is a complex practice involving several careful steps, its core principle is simple: decisions about patient care should be informed by the best available research data.
 Patient values and preferences, clinician expertise and the patient's clinical state and circumstances are also accounted for in the EBM model.
-But because the emphasis in EBM is on translating the best evidence from the research literature into clinical practice, efficient literature searching and application of formal rules of evidence in appraising research findings comprise core skills of EBM practice (2).
+Because the emphasis in EBM is on translating the best evidence from the research literature into clinical practice, efficient literature searching and application of formal rules of evidence in appraising research findings comprise core skills of EBM practice1.

 Goals and Objectives

-The "Evidence Cycle" includes assessing the patient and prioritizing questions about his or her care, asking a focused clinical question, acquiring the evidence to answer the question, appraising the research and applying the research findings to patient care.
-The cycle begins again with a reassessment of the patient and the patient's care (3).
+The "5A's Cycle" of EBM includes assessing the patient and prioritizing questions about his/her care, asking a focused clinical question, acquiring the evidence to answer the question, appraising the research and applying the research findings to patient care.
+The cycle begins again with an assessment of the patient and the patient's care2.

 By the end of this tutorial, you should be able to: